-STACY KEACH HEMINGWAY
+STACY KEACH as HEMINGWAY

-DANIEL WILSON PRODUCTIONS AND ALCOR FILM GmbH
+A CO-PRODUCTION OF DANIEL WILSON PRODUCTIONS AND ALCOR FILM GmbH

-THE CURRAN-VICTOR COMPANY

-SAN FRANCISCO (415) 461-8550

-early December until mid-March.
+DISTRIBUTED BY THE CURRAN-VICTOR COMPANY SAN FRANCISCO (415) 461-8550 early December until mid-March.
 Commercials will be carried in all dayparts.
-Target: women, 25-54, Agency: Liller Neal Inc., Atlanta.
+Target: women, 25-54.
+Agency: Liller Neal Inc., Atlanta.

-CABLE C Carbo Concord Oil D Company is advertising its offer to donate \$50 to nonprofit, New York-based Partnership for the Homeless for every consumer who becomes Carbo Concord customer.
+Carbo Concord Oil Company is advertising its offer to donate \$50 to nonprofit, New York-based Partnership for the Homeless for every consumer who becomes Carbo Concord customer.
 Commercials will be carried on various cable systems in New York area and on WALK(AM) Patchogue, N.Y.
-Target: adults.
-25-54.
+Target: adults, 25-54.
 Agency: Christopher Thomas Associates, Garden City, New York.

+AdyVantage

-AdyVantage In Yuletide mood, Interior view of 12th century French cathedral and somber music of holiday hymns are features of newest Christmas Eastman Kodak commercial carried on three TV networks between Thanksgiving and Dec.
-25. Commercial closes with Kodak's "Color of Life" campaign tag, and reminder that "this season Kodak proudly brings you the richest, most radiant color ever seen in 200 speed film.\ Commercial was placed in prime network periods.
-Agency is Walter J. Thompson/New York
+In Yuletide mood.
+Interior view of 12th century French cathedral and somber music of holiday hymns are features of newest Eastman Kodak Christmas commercial carried on three TV networks between Thanksgiving and Dec.
+25. Commercial closes with Kodak's "Color of Life" campaign tag, and reminder that "this season Kodak proudly brings you the richest, most radiant color ever seen in 200 speed film."
+Commercial was placed in prime network periods.
+Agency is J. Walter Thompson/New York